 MOVEMENT SYSTEMS DRUM COMPUTER MKI (1981)

-This was the British built analogue / digital hybrid drum computer used by EURYTHMICS which appeared in their ‘Sweet Dreams (Are Made Of This)’ video.
-The nine analogue synthesized drum sounds were similar to Simmons SDSV while the five digital ones were 8 bit samples.
+This was the British-built hybrid drum computer used by EURYTHMICS which appeared in their ‘Sweet Dreams (Are Made Of This)’ video.
+Its nine analogue synthesized drum sounds were similar to Simmons SDSV while the five digital ones were 8 bit samples.
 A monitor came separately to display the drum notes and sequencing graphically in a similar fashion to page R on the Fairlight CMI.
-The later MKII had a built-in monitor.
-While this second variation was also used by THOMPSON TWINS, it was bulky when compared with the LinnDrum or Oberheim DMX.
+The MKII had a built-in monitor and was used by THOMPSON TWINS, but was bulky when compared with the LinnDrum.